netogallo/homepage/index.md

 ## My Programming Jazz

-As any software developer, I have my own "unbiased" and "objective" opinions on how to develop software.
+Like any software developer, I have my own "unbiased" and "objective" opinions on how to develop software.
 This encompases the tools I use, languages and frameworks I prefer and my overall workflow.
 You might probably have a different view on many of these topics, but ultimately, Computer Science is grand and broad field where